Inference

 Temperature values in practice

-• 0: Greedy decoding - always pick the highest-probability token.
-Deterministic output.
+• 0: Greedy decoding.
+Always picks the highest-probability token.
+Output is deterministic.
 Best for factual extraction, code generation, and structured data.

 • 0.1 to 0.3: Near-deterministic with small variation between runs.
-Good for most production tasks.
+Suitable for most production tasks where consistency matters.

-• 0.7 to 1.0: Noticeable variation.
-Good for creative writing, brainstorming, and diverse generation.
+• 0.7 to 1.0: Noticeable variation across outputs.
+Useful for creative writing, brainstorming, and cases where diversity is desired.

 • Above 1.0: Very high randomness.
 Output quality degrades quickly.
 Rarely useful in practice.